suyogd10/scripts/readme.md

 ````
 vi <filename.sh>
 ``````
-4)Add the below script, make sure to replace the test@test.com with your email address :
+4)Add the below script, make sure to replace test@test.com with your email address :
 ``````
 #This script will send you the alert whenever the server load goes above the value set for trigger
 #!/bin/bash